 Jian Yang, PhD, Program Director

-Michael Silver, PhD, Department Chair
+Carol L. Weaver, PhD, Department Chair

 The master’s degree program in teaching English to speakers of other languages (TESOL) prepares professional educators for the role of teacher or teacher administrator, primarily in adult programs, in either the United States or in other countries.
 In the United States, teaching opportunities exist within colleges, universities, community colleges, language institutes, and community organizations.
 In other countries, teachers may work with either young adults or adult learners in a variety of educational, business and community organizations.